“If I’m at the highest point in Germany, can I see Italy?”

 I make mistakes along the way, but the answer to my question is better than expected.
 With judicious south-facing sightlines and patient photography in cold but gorgeous conditions, I find various peaks in the Alps across five nations: Germany, Austria, Italy, Liechtenstein, and Switzerland.

-The answer is ‘no.’ Closest to the east-northeast is the city of Basel at the Swiss-German-French border at a distance of over 250 kilometres, which is beyond the maximum horizon distance visible from the Zugspitze summit at a height of 2962 metres.
+I’m not surprised I’m unable to locate or see peaks in France.
+To the east-northeast the “closest” city of Basel at the Swiss-German-French border is at a distance of over 250 kilometres, which is beyond the 194-km maximum horizon distance visible from the Zugspitze summit at a height of 2962 metres.

 * Azimuths are measured with north at 0 degrees, east at 90, south at 180, and west at 270 degrees.